Charles Adu Boahen: Career

 Hon.
 Charles Kofi Adu Boahen has over 19 years of private sector experience in Finance, specifically in Corporate Finance, Investment Banking, Asset Management and Private Equity.

 After school, he worked with companies such as investment bank Salomon Smith Barney which is now part of Citigroup on Wall Street, and then later the $400mm AIG African Infrastructure Fund as an investment officer.
 At Salomon he was a member of their Investment Banking Division where his responsibilities included various corporate finance and mergers & acquisitions assignments, primarily in the Chemicals and Energy sector.
 After AIG he joined the investment bank JP Morgan as Vice President in charge of Investment Banking for Sub-Saharan Africa with the exception of South Africa.
 He was during this period also the Senior Country Representative at JP Morgan, Nigeria.
 After 5 years with JP Morgan he left to take up a role as Director and Regional Head of Corporate & Investment Banking for Standard Bank of South Africa, working out of Johannesburg.

 Moving back to Ghana, he founded his firm, Black Star Advisors (BSA) in 2007.
 Black Star Advisors is a boutique investment bank and asset management firm.
 He also founded Primrose Properties Ghana, a real estate development company which has completed a number of projects including Primrose Place and Ghacem Towers.
-He has stated that the loss of his father in 2006 was a motivating factor in his decision to move back to Ghana and pursue entrepreneurial ventures that leveraged his education and experience.
 He resigned from the board and management of his private companies in 2017 in order to take up a role in Ghana's government as a Deputy Minister of Finance.

 In January 2023, his company Black Star Brokerage's certification to operate as a foreign exchange broker by the Bank of Ghana was renewed.